-- Do countries have sufficient capacity to adequately meet the basic needs of migrants in terms of food, medical care, housing, jobs, etc. in their new place of residence? - 2.
-Could the influx of migrants lead to ethnic or religious tensions in transit and destination countries? - 3.
-How likely is it that parallel societies will develop in the transit or host country, for example, due to an existing diaspora of the migrants' own ethnic group? - 4.
+- 1. Do countries have sufficient capacity to adequately meet the basic needs of migrants in terms of food, medical care, housing, jobs, etc. in their new place of residence? - 2.
+Could the influx of migrants lead to ethnic or religious tensions in transit and destination countries?

+- 3. How likely is it that parallel societies will develop in the transit or host country? - 4.
 What is the host country willing and able to do with regard to granting migrants the right of residence and basic rights? - 5.
 Can government bodies in the countries of origin, transit, and destination meet this new challenge within a reasonable timeframe and with adequate resources, if such resources are even available? - 6.
-Is the political system in the transit or destination country sufficiently stable to deal with a large influx of migrants (possibly within a short period of time)?15 uninhabitable and their inhabitants have to move elsewhere, this will be on a scale that we have never seen before.
+Is the political system in the transit or destination country sufficiently stable to deal with a large influx of migrants (possibly within a short period of time)?

+Whether migration ends up being a destabilising or stabilising factor largely depends on the political situation in the countries of origin and destination.
+If entire regions become uninhabitable and their inhabitants have to move elsewhere, this will be on a scale that we have never seen before.
 This is where environmental migration has to be considered from a security perspective.
 In particular, migratory flows involving "mass and sudden cross-border migration"16 would trigger a reaction in the host countries concerned and place a severe burden on their local infrastructure and supply systems.
 In general, people in host countries are prepared to accept the short-term admission of migrants, viewing the provision of emergency aid as a humanitarian duty.
 However, the situation is different when it comes to accepting migrants on a longterm or permanent basis.
 This is where the focus is likely to shift towards a mindset of competition between migrants and the local population, particularly with regard to the availability of resources in the host country, such as water, food, energy, housing, and jobs.
 These cannot simply be expanded ad infinitum, so it would be necessary to share out the existing resources.
 It is hard to imagine that the local population will accept a drop in their own standard of living.
 As such, this could potentially lead to conflict between the different social groups, or indeed to demarcation from each other.
-In particular, these could increase existing conflicts in regions affected by environmental migration or its consequences.